daveabrock/daveabrock.github.io/_posts/2020-08-01-dev-discussions-jeremy-likness-2.markdown

 ---
 date: "2020-08-01"
 title: "Dev Discussions - Jeremy Likness (2 of 2)"
-excerpt: We continue our discussion with Jeremy Likness, the senior PM of .NET Data at Microsoft.
+subtitle: We continue our discussion with Jeremy Likness, the senior PM of .NET Data at Microsoft.
 tags: [dotnet-stacks, dev-discussions]
-header:
-    overlay_image: /assets/images/likness-2-card.png
-    overlay_filter: 0.8
+share-img: /assets/img/likness-2-card.png
 ---

 This is the full interview from my discussion with Jeremy Likness in my weekly (free!) newsletter, *The .NET Stacks*.
 Consider [subscribing today](https://dotnetstacks.com) to get this content right away!
-{: .notice--success}
+{: .box-note}

 If you've worked on Azure or .NET for awhile—like Azure Functions and Entity Framework—you're probably familiar with Jeremy Likness, the senior PM for .NET data at Microsoft.
 He's spoken at several conferences (remember those?), [writes about various topics at his site](https://blog.jeremylikness.com/), is a familiar face on various .NET-related videos, and, as of late, can be seen in the Entity Framework community standups (and more!).